What trends are there in the literature? Literary directions (theoretical material)

 4. Main genres - elegy, ballad.

-5. The hero is individual and at the same time embodies typical features.
+5. The hero is individual and at the same time embodies typical traits.

 6. The name of the direction in translation means “Exemplary”